 The Born Free Foundation, originally known as Zoo Check, was founded in response to the destruction of a teenage African elephant named Pole Pole in the Elephant House at London Zoo on 17th October 1983.
-Today marks the anniversary of her tragic death 30 years ago and coincides with the publication of a damning report, Innocent Prisoner, that exposes the lives endured by some of the 40 or more elephants living in solitary confinement throughout Europe.
+The 17th October 2013, marked the anniversary of her tragic death 30 years ago and coincided with the publication of a damning report, Innocent Prisoner, that exposes the lives endured by some of the 40 or more elephants living in solitary confinement throughout Europe.

-To coincide with the anniversary of Pole Pole’s tragic death, the Born Free Foundation is releasing Innocent Prisoner, a new report highlighting the on-going plight of solitary elephants in Europe.
-Born Free has discovered the shocking truth that there are over 40 elephants currently housed alone in zoos, circuses and private facilities across Europe.
+To coincide with the anniversary of Pole Pole’s tragic death, the Born Free Foundation released Innocent Prisoner, a new report highlighting the on-going plight of solitary elephants in Europe.
+Born Free discovered the shocking truth that there were over 40 elephants currently housed alone in zoos, circuses and private facilities across Europe.

-Virginia McKenna OBE, still actively involved in the work of the Foundation, recently visited one such elephant, Twiggy, at Belgrade Zoo in Serbia.
+Virginia McKenna OBE, still actively involved in the work of the Foundation, visited one such elephant, Twiggy, at Belgrade Zoo in Serbia in September 2013.
 Twiggy had been moved between five different zoos in Britain throughout the 1980s, before eventually ending up in Serbia in 1990.
 She has been alone since 1997.

 Ms McKenna was deeply distressed by what she found when she saw Twiggy for the first time,